antisocialamp/lowerBound/README.md

 # lowerBound

 ## Repository description
-This repository stores the problems I solved during studying the _Competitive Programming: Increasing the Lower Bound of Programming Contests (3)_ book.
+This repository stores the problems I solved during studying the
+___Competitive Programming: Increasing the Lower Bound of Programming Contests (3)___ book.
 The categories in which the scripts are separated are following the book order.

-Feel free to comment on my scripts ( I am always looking forward to getting better) Everything feautured here is my work.
+Your _feedback_ is welcome.

-# Creator
+### Creator
 Lamprinos Chatziioannou